 Overview

 RentRedi is a property management software platform that includes online rent collection.
 There are no free plans, but you can choose to pay monthly, annually, or every six months.
-These fees range between $9 and $19.95 per month, depending on the plan you choose.
+These fees range between $9 and $19.95 per month, depending on your chosen plan.

 Tenants can pay 2.9% + $0.30 to use credit and debit cards or $1 for ACH transfers.
 RentRedi also accepts rent paid in cash at more than 90,000 retail locations.
 Cash deposits cost $1 per transaction.